Working to Protect Arctic Ecosystems and the Species that Depend on Them

 - Support an Energy Shift: Get involved in community projects that reduce or replace fossil fuels with clean energy sources like solar and wind.
 Learn about renewable energy options available to you.

 - Vote!
 The most important action you can take is to vote with the climate in mind in every election.
 And let your representatives know you support bold climate action.
+Find out who your representative is!

 - Promote Clean Transportation: Support community projects aimed at reducing the number of vehicles overall, such as car sharing and mass transit programs.
 And where possible, walk or take a bike for shorter trips or to get to work.
 Not only is it a good way to reduce fossil fuel use, it is a great way to get exercise and enjoy nature and your community.